 Tom Watson’s bio

-In his work with King County, Tom has been involved in a wide range of projects and research on waste prevention, packaging, junk mail reduction, natural gardening, reuse, toxics reduction, electronics recycling, greening the home and product stewardship.
-He also manages King County's Green Holidays program, and as part of his job for the County he coordinates the National Waste Prevention Coalition.
+Joining King County in 1992, Tom has worked on a wide range of projects and research on climate change, waste prevention, packaging, plastics waste, junk mail reduction, natural gardening, reuse, toxics reduction, electronics recycling and greening the home.
+He also manages King County's Green Holidays public outreach program, and coordinates the National Waste Prevention Coalition.

 King County’s role